caleb531/youversion-suggest-alfred/README.md

 releases for Alfred 4 and earlier will remain available here for your convenience.

+**Warning: This workflow is not compliant with the Terms of Service of YouVersion.
+Use at your own risk.**

 ## Installation

 To download the workflow, simply click one of the download links below.
 Please